 Noel Vasquez/Getty Images

-The documentary Avicii: True Stories, directed by Levan Tsikurishvili, which was released last October traced his heady rise (he was the first DJ to headline at New York's Radio City Music Hall and was name-checked by President Obama in a speech) and the issues that prompted him to announce in March 2016 that he planned to stop touring.
+The documentary Avicii: True Stories, directed by Levan Tsikurishvili, which was released in October 2017, traced his heady rise (he was the first DJ to headline at New York's Radio City Music Hall and was name-checked by President Barack Obama in a speech) and the issues that prompted him to announce in March 2016 that he planned to stop touring.